xyz-harshal/Airavat/README.md

 ## 📱 Desktop Application

-Airavat can also run as a desktop application using Electron:
+NeuroTwin can also run as a desktop application using Electron:

 ```bash
 # Run Electron dev mode